prometheus-community/community/README.md

 ## Code Of Conduct

-The meeting follows [Prometheus Code of Conduct](https://github.com/prometheus/prometheus/blob/master/code-of-conduct.md).
-If you notice a violation of the Code of Conduct, reach out to Mishi Choudhary at mishi@linux.com.
+The meeting follows the [Prometheus Code of Conduct](https://github.com/prometheus/prometheus/blob/master/code-of-conduct.md).
+If you notice a violation of the Code of Conduct, reach out to Mishi Choudhary at [mishi@linux.com])(mailto:mishi@linux.com).

 ## Meeting Agenda